-STP Ambition Medium term pan-Northern target (2030) Long term pan- Northern target (2050) Baseline (year) Explanation Decarbonising surface transport Overall increase in rail freight mode share.
-Double rail's share of freight carried to 17% by 2050, measured as tonne km 8.5% (2018) Transport for the North are proposing a target of doubling the modal share of rail freight carried to 17% by 2050.
-This target is informed by Transport for the Norths Future Travel Scenarios (TfN Future Travel Scenarios , 2020) and Freight and Logistics Strategy (TfN Freight & Logistics Strategy , 2022).
+STP Ambition Medium term pan- Northern target (2030) Long term pan- Northern target (2050) Baseline (year) Explanation Decarbonising Surface Transport Overall increase in rail freight mode share.
+Trebble rail's share of freight carried to 25.5 % by 2050, measured as tonne km 8.5% (2018) Great Britain Freight Model, TfN future Travel Scenarios, 2022) Transport for the North are proposing a target of trebling the modal share of rail freight carried to 25.5% by 2050.
+This target is informed by Transport for the Norths Future Travel Scenarios (TfN Future Travel Scenarios, 2020) and Freight and Logistics Strategy (TfN Freight & Logistics Strategy, 2022), alongside the ambitions of our partners and Board to go further in this space.
 Currently there are barriers to reaching this target which include insufficient capacity on the rail network, inappropriate gauge clearance on Key nodes and routes, line speed and a lack of freight terminal capacity.
 These barriers would need to be addressed to reach the mode share target.
-There is also opportunity for Transport for the North to develop a target for the north that is informed by the Whole Industry Strategic Plan (WISP) (Great British Railways , WISP).
 This target does not include trains that are fuelled alternatively, though there is scope to include supplementary targets.

-Uptake of public EV charging points at scale and pace across the North to support TfN's regional decarbonisation trajectory to 2045, increasing to at least 123,500 by 2030 Uptake of public EV charging points at scale and pace across the North to support TfN's regional decarbonisation trajectory to 2045, increasing to at least 123,500 by 2030 6,400 (2022) IfN's Electric Vehicle Charging Infrastructure Framework (EVCI) models future demand for several types of electric vehicle charging (workplace, residential, HGV depot, public, rapid, conventional) under TfN's four Future Travel Scenarios.
-It takes into account several inputs from the TfN modelling suite (NoHAM and NELUM).
+STP Ambition Medium term pan- Northern target (2030) Long term pan- Northern target (2050) Baseline (year) Explanation Decarbonising Surface Transport Uptake of public EV charging points at scale and pace across the North to support TfN's regional decarbonisation trajectory to 2045, increasing to at least 123,500 by 2030 Uptake of public EV charging points at scale and pace across the North to support TfN's regional decarbonisation trajectory to 2045, increasing to at least 141,000 by 2050 6,400 (2022) (TfN Electric Vehicle Charging Infrastructure Framework, 2022) TfN's Electric Vehicle Charging Infrastructure Framework (EVCI) models future demand for several types of electric vehicle charging (workplace, residential, HGV depot, public, rapid, conventional) under TfN's four Future Travel Scenarios.
+It accounts for several inputs from the TfN modelling suite (NoHAM and NELUM).
 We propose that STP2 Vision and Objectives should focus on public EV charging points because this is an area where Local Transport Authorities have the greatest influence on investment decisions.
-Rapid rollout of charging points is required to minimise the extent to which charging point availability acts as a barrier to the roll-out of electric vehicles.
+Rapid roll-out of charging points is required to minimise the extent to which charging point availability acts as a barrier to the roll-out of electric vehicles.
 Although uptake has increased in recent years, electric vehicles still only represent 2.2% of total cars on UK roads in early 2022.
 Evidence also indicates that the North of England is seeing a slower uptake rate of EVs, compared to the national Average.
-It is therefore important to remove any barriers to the uptake of electric vehicles in the North, so that we are able to keep within our carbon budget, as laid out by the transport decarbonisation trajectory (EVCIF 2022).
-In the future we will look to monitor this target at a local level. -- -- --- -------------- ---
+It is therefore important to remove any barriers to the uptake of electric vehicles in the North, so that we can keep within our carbon budget, as laid out by the transport decarbonisation trajectory (EVCIF 2022).
+In the future we will look to monitor this target at a local level.